anurrraggg/StudyFlow/README.md

 npm run dev
 ```

-Open the local URL provided by Vite (usually `http://localhost:5173`) in your browser to view the application.
+Open the local URL provided by Vite (usually `http://localhost:5173`) in your browser to view the application!
+Note: Ensure the frontend API endpoint (`App.jsx`) points to your local server during development.

 ---

-## Project Structure
+## 📁 Project Structure

 ```text
 StudyFlow/